UBC-STAT/stat-201/docs/syllabus-page.md

 pieces of work that are submitted late will receive a grade of 0 for subsequent occurrences.

-####  Free-pass

-Due to the extreme challenging circumstances we are facing, we are going to drop the lowest grade worksheet and tutorial (one of each).

 ####  Autograder Policy

 Many of the questions in assignments are graded automatically by software.